-Our experience working within and recruiting for private practice firms located nationally around Australia, spans over ten years.
+Our experience working within and recruiting for private practice firms located nationally around Australia spans over twenty years.
 During this time, we have seen the recruitment space change drastically and are constantly evolving our approach to meet the needs of our clients and candidates.
-Our private practice client base is made up of international firms as well as those from Australia’s top and mid tier.
+Our private practice client base is made of up international firms as well as those from Australia's top and mid tier.
 We also have clients within non-profit organisations and in-house legal departments.

 Based in Sydney, our core Australian recruitment is within our home city.
 Sydney is the busiest of all legal markets in Australia and has experienced drastic change in the legal space in recent times.
-Many firms from the top tier and mid tier have entered into mergers with global firms who were eager to provide a more personalised service to their Asia Pacific clients.
+Many firms from the top and mid tiers have entered into mergers with global firms, eager to provide a more personalised service to their Asia Pacific clients.
 These mergers have created a greater level of competition and made firms take a look at how they will distinguish themselves by offering clients a modern and innovative approach to legal service.

 Melbourne, Brisbane, Adelaide and Perth are legal markets we offer extensive experience recruiting within.
-Our client base remains the same as Sydney and our candidates are made up of locally based individuals in each city as well as those looking to relocate or return home from time spent working internationally.
+Our client base remains the same as Sydney and our candidates are made of locally based individuals as well as those looking to relocate or return home from time spent working overseas.

 Dubai is often the first destination that comes to mind when thinking of the Middle East.
 This is largely due to the very deliberate and specific plans of Sheikh Mohammad Bin Rashid Al Maktoum, Ruler of Dubai, to promote Dubai as a tourist destination as well as a business and cultural hub.
 Essentially the legal centre of the region, a large percentage of the international firms headquarter their Middle East practice from Dubai, many of whom are located in the Dubai International Finance Centre (DIFC) and also the nearby Emaar Square.